 - Validate HTML/XHTML

 - Validate Feeds

-- Check across different browsers (include handheld computers, Mac, PC, and cell phones, too)
+- Check across different browsers (including handheld computers, Mac, PC, and cell phones)

 - Re-validate HTML and CSS

 - Have friends, relatives, and co-workers check your site

 - When ready, you can post your site on the WordPress Forum for review